lshapiro1/415Project/README.md

    think about what sort of dashboards would be useful for admin or student

  * Need magic route to create + activate question
-   Done: should test from a notebook
+   Done: need to test from a notebook

  * Need to fix/update response plotting

  * Add notification to email

- * Need to add cable/websockets
+ * Need to add cable/websockets to improve performance on status update
-   Alternatively:
-     - need xhr route like /courses/:id/poll_status
-       - return 'closed' if no poll
-       - return 'open' with course/question/poll id of current
-       - if status has changed do xhr to get partial to fill in on page
-     - fire ajax request every second or so
-     - can remove status on /course/question/poll --- this isn't useful anymore
-     - in course/:id/show_student need to factor out cards as partials

 ---

  Cable